NSA Central Region Early Gathering

 Ticket price - FREE for NSA members. £5,00 for non-members

-Three seminars will be spread throughout the day at this year's NSA Cenrtal region Early Gathering.
+Three seminars were spread throughout the day at 2019's NSA Central region Early Gathering.

-The sessions will kick off with a panel of industry experts, including leading sheep vets, discussing the increasingly important topic of responsible antibiotic use.
-As popular media continues to raise questions over the health benefits of red meat in addition to increasing claims livestock production is ruining the British countryside and wider environment, seminar two will look to how industry can overcome this and counteract the damaging and, in many cases, false allegations.
+The sessions kicked off with a panel of industry experts, including leading sheep vets, discussing the increasingly important topic of responsible antibiotic use.
+As popular media continues to raise questions over the health benefits of red meat in addition to increasing claims livestock production is ruining the British countryside and wider environment, seminar two looked at how industry can overcome this and counteract the damaging and, in many cases, false allegations.

-The programme will finish with a well-informed panel including NSA Chief Executive Phil Stocker and Defra officials leading a session to update attendees with the latest developments on Brexit as we prepare to exit the EU.
+The programme finished with a well-informed panel including NSA Chief Executive Phil Stocker and Defra officials leading a session to update attendees with the latest developments on Brexit as we prepare to exit the EU.

 10.30am – 11.30am

 Ensuring the effectiveness of antibiotics in the future by tackling resistance challenges

 With increasing coverage on the need to reduce antibiotic use in livestock production this seminar will explore practical examples of reducing antibiotic use through vaccine use and best practice.

 Chairman: Charles Sercombe, Leicestershire sheep farmer and NSA English and Central Region Committee member

 Panel: Fiona Lovatt, Sheep Vet at Flock Health ltd.